 Because of its low cost, DEHP is the phthalate most often used as a plasticiser for PVC.
 Experts now generally agree that low level exposure to DEHP can affect reproductive development, particularly in young boys, and a US study has found a link between exposure to phthalates and increased risk of diabetes and obesity in men.

 ESBO is one of the most frequently used additives to PVC when used for containers or packaging for food.
 It functions as a stabiliser as well as a plasticiser.
 Lid seals are formed at high temperatures, which causes the PVC in the seal to partially break down and release hydrogen chloride.

-Same plastics are safer than others.
-Use this table to see which ones are best avoided.
+Some plastics are safer than others.
+Use this guide to see which ones are best avoided.

 Polyethylene terephthalate (PET)

 - Jars for products such as peanut butter